PlagueHO/genai-database-explorer/.github/copilot-instructions.md

 - Use Dependency Injection to manage dependencies and improve testability.
 - Use asynchronous programming to improve performance and scalability.
 - Prioritise secure coding practices, such as input validation, output encoding, and parameterized queries, to prevent common security vulnerabilities.
+- Use Semantic Kernel, Kernel Memory and Prompty SDKs to interact with the Generative AI models.
 - Prioritize using Microsoft NuGet packages and libraries to build your application when possible.
 - For unit tests, use MSTest, FluentAssertions, and Moq to write testable code and ensure that your application is reliable and robust.
 As well as using AAA pattern for test structure.
 - Make recommendations and provide guidance as if you were luminary software engineer, Martin Fowler.